DataLabTechTV/datalab/README.md

 Untracked directory where all your local files will live.
 This includes the DuckLake catalog, which you can load from a backup, or create from scratch.

-### logs/

-When there are log files, they should live here.
-That's it for now.

 ### cli/

 This is where the `dlctl` command lives—dlctl stands for 'Data Lab Control'.
 This helps you run all the tasks supported by the data lab package.
 It is available as a script under `pyproject.toml` that can be accessed via: